-I was a little intimidated after reading and hearing about the nightmare crowds that have been swarming these parks in recent years, especially around the holidays.
+I was a little hesitant after reading and hearing about the nightmare crowds that have been swarming these parks in recent years.
 Just a handful of years ago, Zion was getting 2.5 million plus visitors per year, today it is up to 4.5 million visitors per year, according to the Zion Human History Museum information video.
 This museum is located at shuttle bus stop 2 in the park.

-After arriving in St. George and settling into our room, we walked next door to Denny’s and enjoyed tasty eggs and potatoes.
-I have wheat, gluten, and dairy food sensitivities so I do extra preparing for meals and food during travel and road trips and have a restricted diet.
-We finished dinner then returned to the room, showered, and crawled into bed early around 9 p.m.
+After arriving in St. George and settled into our room, we walked next door to Denny’s and enjoyed tasty eggs and potatoes.
+I have food sensitivities so I do extra preparing for meals and food during travel and road trips.
+I have digestive issues and an autoimmune disorder.
+We finish dinner then return to the room, shower, and crawl into bed early around 9 p.m.

 The Early Bird Gets The Worm Plan: